bluzelle/curium/docs/public/buildvalidatorsentry.md

     **CRITICAL**: Ensure you have built curium using the "**testnet**" target.

-    Open incoming TCP ports 26656 (P2P), 26657 (RPC), and 1317 (RESTful).
-If you
-    are only running a validator, open all ports.

-    CAVEAT: You do not actually need to open RPC and RESTful, if you are only strictly acting as a validator or sentry without the desire to support RPC or RESTful services.
-Feel free to skip RPC and RESTful if you prefer.
+    Open incoming TCP port 26656 (P2P).
+Optionally, if you have sufficient firewall and packet filtering security (to protect against DoS and DDoS attacks), you may opt to also open up 26657 (RPC), and 1317 (RESTful).
+These two ports are only for the purposes of serving clients.
+If you have no such interest and do not want to deal with the security considerations, keep them closed.

     If you are running both, follow these directives:

-    - Sentry: P2P, RPC, RESTful
+    - Sentry: P2P, RPC (optional), RESTful (optional)
     - Validator: Only P2P

-    Furthermore, if you are running both, set your validator to ONLY allow incoming 26656 from your sentry's IP.
+    Furthermore, if you are running both, be sure to set your validator to ONLY allow incoming 26656 from your sentry's IP.

 2. If required, remove existing .blz* folders from the user directory (only